DavidSouther/sat_solver/slides/slides.md

 * Adding a satellite should only add at most O(logN) to the runtime
 * Choose best satellite by spatial partitioning
 * Quadtree for most overhead?
+Uber H3?
-* Uber H3?
+* Threading per geospatioal region?

 ---